Back to Living Real Change

 • Wet compresses

-“If you think you have shingles, see your doctor as early as possible,” he advises.
-“Antiviral therapy administered within 72 hours of rash eruption decreases the duration and severity of shingles.”
+It is important to see a doctor as soon as possible if you suspect shingles, because antiviral therapy administered within 72 hours of the rash's eruption decreases the duration and severity of shingles.

 Antiviral medication also reduces the chances of shingles-related problems, like postherpetic neuralgia (PHN), which is severe pain in the area where you had the rash.